sanmexm/market-place/README.md

 To access all of the files, i recommend you fork this repo and clone it locally.
 Instructions on how to do this can be found [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)

 You will also need to make sure that you have all the required react libraries.
-You can do that by running a ``npm i`` in your terminal
+You can do that by running a ``npm i`` in your terminal.

 ### Navigate to Library